-- 36. MAIB define a contact incident as when "a vessel hits an object that is immobile and is not subject to the collision regulations e.g. buoy, post, dock (too hard), etc. Also, another ship if it is tied up alongside.
-Also floating logs, containers etc." - 37.
-A total of 262 contact incidents were reported to MAIB in UK waters (excluding ports, etc.) between 1994 and 2014 involving 294 vessels (a small number of contact incidents involved a moving vessel contacting a stationary vessel). - 38.
+- 37. MAIB define a contact incident as when "a vessel hits an object that is immobile and is not subject to the collision regulations e.g. buoy, post, dock (too hard), etc. Also, another ship if it is tied up alongside.
+Also floating logs, containers etc." - 38.
+A total of 262 contact incidents were reported to MAIB in UK waters (excluding ports, etc.) between 1994 and 2014 involving 294 vessels.
+(A small number of contact incidents involved a moving vessel contacting a stationary vessel). - 39.
 The locations of contact incidents reported in the vicinity of the UK are presented in Figure 3.9.
-Following this, the distribution of contact incidents by year is presented in Figure 3.10.